-➤ At the weekly safeguarding meeting a cumulative Percentage Attendance Report is printed out showing children with under 93% attendance.

-attendance is due to documented and authorised illness no action is taken.
+At the half termly monitoring meeting a cumulative Percentage Attendance Report is printed out showing children with under 93% attendance.
+The attendance for each of these children is investigated.
+If the low attendance is due to documented and authorised illness no action is taken.
 If attendance has been greatly improved since the previous monitor and the percentage remains low due to poor attendance in a prior monitor period no letter is sent.
 If not an 'amber' letter is sent home to Parents.
 (Appendix E) One of the Safeguarding Team then meets with the Parent to discuss concerns about absence, and informs the attendance officer of the outcome of the meeting.

-RED- (Persistent Absentee) At the weekly safeguarding meeting a cumulative Percentage Attendance Report is printed out showing children with under 90% attendance.
+RED- (Persistent Absentee)

+At the half termly monitoring meeting a cumulative Percentage Attendance Report is printed out showing children with under 90% attendance.
 The attendance for each of these children is investigated.
 If attendance has been greatly improved since the previous monitor and the percentage remains low due to poor attendance in a prior monitor period no letter is sent.
 If the low attendance is due to documented and authorised illness no action is taken.
-If not Children with concerns remaining - a 'red' letter is sent home to Parents.(Appendix F) The Designated Safeguarding Lead and a member of the Pastoral Team then meet with the Parents to discuss concerns about absence and make a plan together for improvement in attendance.
+If not Children with concerns remaining - a 'red' letter is sent home to Parents.(Appendix F)

+The Designated Safeguarding Lead and a member of the Pastoral Team then meet with the Parents to discuss concerns about absence and make a plan together for improvement in attendance.

 If a pupil's attendance thereafter continues to cause concern the school may refer the child to the Parent Support Advisor or the Education Welfare Service.